How awesome is it to start your day with a warm (or maybe iced) cup of coffee? It alerts you and makes you ready to

 But what do you do if you feel like you don’t get the same buzz from your coffee as before?
 Well, some people might suggest you drink a few extra cups of coffee.
 But how about adding a shot of espresso to your coffee?

 A red eye, black eye, and dead eye coffee basically mean how much caffeine you want in your cup of brewed coffee.
-The red eye has one shot of espresso added, the black eye has two shots, and the dead eye has three whole shots of espresso!
-These will definitely keep you up as long as you want.
+A red eye coffee has one shot of espresso added, the black eye has two shots, and the dead eye has three whole espresso shots!

 But that’s not all.
 Below, you will learn exactly what each “eye” coffee is, how much caffeine it contains, and how you can brew it at home.
 Let’s begin!